apravink/coffeeshop-api/README.md

 ## API Documentation

 - Runs on `https://localhost:8081`
 - Connects to MongoDB running on default port `27017`
+- Adding a `dummy.js` file which can be used to seed the database if needed using `mongo dummy.js`

 ### Data Model
 ID - Primary key id